vctfence/scrapbee/AUTOMATION.md

 ## Automation

-Automation is a powerful feature that allows to programmatically create, modify, and delete bookmarks from [iShell](https://gchristensen.github.io/ishell/) commands or your own extensions.
+Automation is a powerful feature that allows to programmatically create, modify, and delete Scrapyard bookmarks from [iShell](https://gchristensen.github.io/ishell/) commands or your own extensions.
 For example, with this API you can import arbitrarily complex hierarchical content, automate TODO lists, or create something similar to the former Firefox "Live Bookmarks".